openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 This specification defines the following new Server Metadata parameters for this purpose:

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
-This URL MUST use the `https` scheme MAY contain port, path and query parameter components.
+This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.

 * `credentials_supported`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string serving as an abstract identifier of the credential.
 This identifier is RECOMMENDED to be collision resistant - it can be globally unique, but does not have to be when naming conflicts are unlikely to arise in a given use case.
 The value MAY be a JSON object or a URL of a page that contains a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).
 It communicates the specifics of the credential that the issuer supports issuance of.